 Do you use credit cards to earn rewards?
 If so, try to save them up for the holidays to cash in those points for clothing, tech, gift cards, and more.
 Also, think about selling some old books, clothing, or furniture you no longer need to earn some extra cash, then use those funds to pay for or offset your holiday expenses.

 Whether it’s for holiday decorations or gifts for the family, DIY is a great way to be festive and save money.
-Embrace your creative side this holiday season, and enlist your family and friends to join in on the fun.
-Not only will the items you make be more meaningful, but it will also give you an opportunity to make memories you’ll cherish.
+Embrace your creative side, and enlist your family and friends to join in on the fun.
+Not only will the items you make be more meaningful, but they will also give you an opportunity to make memories you’ll cherish.

-It’s important to go into the holiday season with a plan and a budget to ensure you stay on top of your finances.
+It’s important to go into the holiday season with a plan and a budget to ensure you stay within your means and don’t spend more than you can afford.
 Happy holidays!